Home to a prestigious golf club,

-would actually have made sense to have the side of the bank as the front, by
+made sense to have the side of the bank as the front, by virtue of the

-Bentham will always remind us of summer days and scenic drives across
+Bentham will forever remind us of summer days and scenic drives across

 two counties to get to work.
 Happy